Bibliotheca Alexandrina: Permanent exhibitions

 The Our Digital World exhibition displays some of the library's digital projects, including digital archives of former presidents, the Science Supercourse, and the Encyclopedia of Life.
 Additionally, digital versions of books, such as Description de l'Égypte and L'Art Arabe, are available.

 The World of Shadi Abdel Salam exhibition contains works of Egyptian film director and screenwriter Shadi Abdel Salam.
 The work was donated by his family.
 The Impressions of Alexandria exhibition is divided into two sections: Alexandria as seen by Artists and Travelers and Cosmopolitan Alexandria: a Photographic Memory.

 The Culturama is a hall that consists of a 180-degree panoramic interactive computer screen with a diameter of 10 meters that is made up of nine separate flat screens arranged in a semicircle and nine video projectors controlled by a single computer.
-It was developed by the Egyptian Center for Documentation of Cultural and CULTNAT and holds its patent in 2007.
+It was developed by the Egyptian Center for Documentation of Cultural and National Heritage (CULTNAT) and holds its patent in 2007.